 Warehouse design follows a few simple principles, size shape and obstacles of the building, number of pallet positions required to be stored.
 The majority is simple common sense, but there is no substitute for experience.

 Pallet racking installers and pallet racking suppliers do this every day so they get to see which rack configurations in which type of buildings give optimum performance.
-They will look at pick rates truck sizes, despatch and goods inward and use their experience of similar projects to specify the best warehouse and pallet racks.
+They will look at pick rates truck sizes, despatch and goods inward and use their experience in similar projects to specify the best warehouse and pallet racks.

 They can also advise on additional extra options like rack frame upright protectors, rack end barriers, and staff racking safety training.
 In a fast moving and busy warehouse environment these can literally save thousands of pounds of pallet racking repairs.